I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 from the mountains of Veracruz.

-Our first formal taxonomic contribution: a hybrid genus that emerges where the cloud forests of central Mexico meet two ancient lineages.
+Our first formal taxonomic contribution: a hybrid genus from the Mexican cloud forest belt.

 × Dinedema mariae